ddddddO/packemon/README.md

 ![](./doc/tui_overview_monitor.png)

-- [ ] Monitor any network interface.
+- [x] Monitor any network interfaces.
-  - Currently, only certain network interface (`eth0`) can be monitored.
+  - You can specify network interface with `--interface` flag.
+Default is `eth0`.

 - The following types of packets are covered.
   - [x] Ethernet header